 How Should I Clean My Car?

 Whether inside or out, you should first use conventional car cleaning products to wash your car, then disinfect it using household anti-viral sprays and wipes.
+Most household cleaners will do the job, such as hydrogen peroxide or isopropyl alcohol.
 Do not use any products with bleach in them as these may well leave lasting damage.

 If you don’t already have conventional car cleaning products at home, you will be able to buy them online.
 You’ll find products specifically for paintwork, plastics, upholstery and carpets, helping you to be as thorough as possible.